New Avenues For Youth

 Founder & Executive Director: Sophia Mautz

-Sophia recently graduated from Lincoln High School in Portland, OR.
+Sophia graduated from Lincoln High School in Portland, OR.
 She founded Poeteen in the spring of her junior year because she was passionate about spreading poetry to her peers and using it as a medium to help others heal through creative expression.
-Currently, Sophia is taking a gap year and planning to develop Poeteen further and expand it.
-After her gap year, she will attend Harvard College, where she plans to develop a Boston branch of Poeteen and eventually take it nationwide.
-Please see recent article in Oregonian for more information about Sophia and her poetry: http://www.oregonlive.com/education/index.ssf/2016/03/portland_teen_poet_sophia_maut.html
+Currently, Sophia is in her sophomore year at Harvard College.
+Please see article in Oregonian for more information about Sophia and her poetry: http://www.oregonlive.com/education/index.ssf/2016/03/portland_teen_poet_sophia_maut.html

-Jamie Bikales is a senior at Lincoln.
+Jamie Bikes graduated Lincoln, and is now headed to his freshman year at Harvard College.
 He was introduced to poetry while competing for his school's Speech and Debate team, and went on to compete at Verselandia, Portland's citywide poetry slam in 2015.
 He likes poetry because it's a way for world issues to discussed in a deeper and more genuine way than pages of statistics or written reports.
 It's also an outlet for the emotion that builds up within, which is why he was drawn to Poeteen's mission to harness poetry's power to heal.

 Managing Director of Portland Branch (2016-17): Sheila Panyam

-Poeteen is excited to welcome Sheila on board to the team.
-Sheila is a rising senior at Lincoln High School this year.
-She is an ambassador to the Children’s Book Bank, a co-director of the We the Future PDX program, a core leader at TedxYouth@Portland and the Director of Education and a bilingual teacher at Mission: Citizen.
+Sheila graduated from Lincoln High School year.
+She was an ambassador to the Children’s Book Bank, a co-director of the We the Future PDX program, a core leader at TedxYouth@Portland and the Director of Education and a bilingual teacher at Mission: Citizen.
 She was a finalist in both the 2015 Poetry out Loud and Verselandia competitions, and loves to spend her free time writing historical fiction and poetry.
 Her mission is to continue spreading the joy of reading to less-fortunate youth in her community by helping physically place books in the right hands, but also emphasizing the significance of sharing stories in our world through both literature and poetry.

 And a HUGE thank you to Michelle K. Mark for her help with Poeteen's website!
 You can check out her company MKM Design at http://michellekmark.com.